decanus/dean.eigenmann.me/index.md

 and occasionally [summarize them](https://github.com/decanus/research/issues/10).

 Previously I worked as a security researcher at [ZK Labs](https://zklabs.io/) and as a developer at [brack.ch](https://brack.ch).
+I started my software development career with an internship at [spacebyte](https://spacebyte.com/).

 *Selected talks:*